 How do I clean a stained toilet tank?

-As long as there’s no slimy growth, you don’t need to bother — no one looks in the tank.
+As long as there’s no slimy growth, you don’t need to bother since the stains are most likely from mineral buildup.
 But slimy growth in your tank is another matter.
 If that occurs, you need to shut off the water supply as directed and flush your toilet until the tank drains.
 Use a sponge or towel to absorb any remaining water carefully, then apply the toilet stain cleaner and scrub to remove the stains.
 Wipe with a clean, damp cloth and allow the tank to refill.

 How do I clean my toilet brush?

 No matter what method you use to clean the toilet bowl, don’t put the brush away dirty and wet.
 Tap it against the edge of the toilet bowl to shake off as much moisture as possible.
 Then, spray it with hydrogen peroxide until it’s wet.
 Let it air dry propped under the toilet lid.
 Once it’s dry, put it back in the holder.

 Can I use a pumice stone on toilet stains?
 Or sandpaper?